 The benefit may be shared between the employee and qualifying dependents but may not exceed the semester and annual limits, unless both parents are employees of the College.
 In the case where husband and wife both work for the College, a maximum total benefit of 24 credit hours per semester and 48 credit hours per academic year may be shared between the employees and their qualifying dependents.

 This benefit does not cover multiple attempt or lifelong learning charges.

+Multiple attempts (more than two) of the same course by the same employee or an employee’s eligible dependent will not be covered.

+If an employee or an employee’s eligible dependent withdraws from a course, this benefit will not permit that individual to use this benefit to retake that same course more than a total of two times.

 If the employee has received any other form of non-repayable financial aid (i.e. scholarship, grant, financial aid, etc.), the Florida SouthWestern Tuition Scholarship will be based on the reduced amount.
 Loans and Florida pre-paid are not considered non-repayable.